-Many migrants of the current influx arrive in one of the 'first entry' EU countries but continue their journey to their preferred country of destination which is chosen by refugees and asylum seekers themselves, or by those transporting them.
+Many migrants of the current influx arrive in one of the 'first entry' EU Member States but continue their journey to their preferred country of destination which is chosen by refugees and asylum seekers themselves, or by those transporting them.
 Figure 1 shows the different stages of the migration trajectory.
-Concepts as arrival, transit and destination are not clear cut and they offer a lot of grey zones both from migrants and countries, i.e. depending on circumstances a group of migrants may change of being in transit to be stranded.
-The legal status linked to the migration trajectory stage as well as to the outcome of the asylum seeking procedure play an essential role in migrant's access to health care.
+Concepts as arrival, transit and destination are not clearly defined and they offer a lot of grey zones both from migrants' and countries' perspectives, i.e. depending on circumstances a group of migrants may change of being in transit to be stranded.
+The legal status linked to the migration trajectory stage as well as to the outcome of the asylum-seeking procedure plays an essential role in migrant's access to health care.